WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 To run WEC-Sim from Simulink, open the Simulink ``.slx`` file and choose whether to use an input file or custom parameters in the Global Reference Frame.
 Next type ``initializeWecSim`` in the MATLAB Command Window.
-Lastly, run the model from the Simulink interface:
+Then, run the model from the Simulink interface.
+Lastly, after the simulation has completed, type ``stopWecSim`` in the MATLAB Command Window to run post-processing.

 * Run from Simulink with a wecSimInputFile.m
 	* Open the WEC-Sim Simulink file (``.slx``).
 	* Set the Global Reference Frame to use an input file
 	* Type ``initializeWecSim`` in the Command Window
 	* Run the model from Simulink
+	* Wait for the simulation to complete, then type ``stopWecSim`` in the Command Window
 * Run from Simulink with custom parameters
 	* Open the Simulink file (``.slx``).
 	* Set the Global  Reference Frame to use custom parameters